papanito/free-dev-resources/README.md

   - [Pricing](https://jumpcloud.com/pricing)
   - [Community](https://jumpcloud.com/resources)

-## Enterprise Linux

-> Well Linux is generally free but it may be interesting to mention specific enterprise linux offers

-- **[RedHat Linux]**, while CentOS Linux provided a no-cost Linux distribution, no-cost RHEL also exists today through the [Red Hat Developer program](https://developers.redhat.com/rhel8).
-You need a [Individual Developer subscription](https://developers.redhat.com/rhel8)<sup>[redhat-linux]</sup>

-  - Features:
-    -  RHEL can be used in production for up to 16 systems

 ## Collaboration

 - **[jira] and [confluence]**: [atlassian] offers with [jira] a free issue tracking platform and with [confluence] a free wiki